Rupesh17/MVVM-NYArticleTestApp/README.md

 ## CI/CD
 Xcode Server + Fastlane combination  is used for CI/CD.
 * Xcode server is setup on local development machine with a new user
 * Xcode Bot is setup on development machine with git configration using master branch.
-Botrun periodically  once per-day and do the following task:
+Bot run periodically  once per-day and do the following task:
     * Pull changes from remote repository if there any.
     * Run unit test cases.
     * Run UI Test cases.